 Do Mystery Snails Eat Each Other?

 Mystery snails are not carnivores, and so, do not eat other snails.
-They do feed on leftover fish foods, insects, rotten plants, vegetables.
+They do feed on leftover fish foods, insects, rotten plants, and vegetables.

 As you might have known, snails are not aggressive, especially mystery snails.

-Although they are bigger than most snails, but they neither kill nor eat others because they don’t have the ability to.
+Although they are bigger than most snails, they neither kill nor eat others because they don’t have the ability to.